openebs-archive/openebs-docs/docs/casengines.md

 :::

-## Replicated Engines
+### Replicated Engines

 Replicated Volumes as the name suggests, are those that can synchronously replicate the data to multiple nodes.
 These engines provide protection against node failures, by allowing the volume to be accessible from one of the other nodes where the data was replicated to.
 The replication can also be setup across availability zones helping applications move across availability zones.
-Replicated Volumes also are capable of enterprise storage features like snapshots, clone, volume expansion and so forth.
+Replicated Volumes are also capable of enterprise storage features like snapshots, clone, volume expansion and so forth.

 Depending on the type of storage attached to your Kubernetes worker nodes and application performance requirements, you can select from [Jiva](/docs/next/jiva.html), [cStor](/docs/next/cstor.html) or [Mayastor](/docs/next/mayastor.html).